What Is WebAR and How Can It Benefit Your Business?

 What is web-based augmented reality and how does it work?

 WebAR is an experience enabled by adding digital elements to a real-life setting accessed via a web browser.
-The technology uses sensors and computer vision to layer animated effects onto physical objects and the environment.
+The technology uses sensors and computer vision development to layer animated effects onto physical objects and the environment.

 More advanced solutions also utilize a gyroscope, accelerometer, orientation tools and magnetometer.